RedisLabs/redislabs-docs/content/rc/databases/flush-data.md

 categories: ["RC"]
 ---

 When you _flush_ a database, you remove all data.
-This is a pre-requisite to deleting a database.
+This is a prerequisite to deleting a database.

 As you might expect, flushing a database _permanently_ removes all data.
 The data cannot be recovered, except from backups made before flushing.

 Consequently, we _strongly_ recommend backing up databases before flushing them.

-## Use Redis-CLI to flus data
+## Use Redis-CLI to flush data

 To flush data from a database: